mglerner/IntroToBiophysics/README.md

 Introduction To Biophysics (PHYS 225/BIOL 225) (3 credits, SI non-lab, A-QR)
 ========================================================

-**TODO**

-  1. decide if Demian should cover ENM (benefit: dead simple physical model + a touch of linear algebra = deep insight) or QM/MM (benefit: MGL does MD, LW does QM+DFT, DR does QM/MM is a really nice sequence)

-  1. Add accommodations, plagiarism policy, etc.

 When people ask me what it means to be a Biophysicist, my stock answer is "I like to think like a physicist, but am fascinated by problems that come from biology." **Introduction to Biophysics** is an